tjphopkins/submissions_api/README.md

 # Studies and submissions Flask API

-## Get up and running:
+## Install

-Inside a python2 environment, pip install the following packages:
+pip install -r requirements.txt

-* flask
-* flask-mongoengine
-* mock
+## Run

 From the top-level submissions_api directory, run 'python runserver.py'.
-The localhost port on which the Flask dev server is running will be printed.
+Notw the localhost port on which the Flask dev server is running printed to the terminal.

-## Use cases
+## Use Cases

 * List all studies:
 `curl http://localhost:5000/studies`